Salix eriostachya

-Salix eriostachya is a species from the genus of willows (Salix) and grows as a shrub.
-The leaf blades are 4 to 11 centimeters long.
+Salix eriostachya is a species from the genus of willows (Salix).
+It grows as a shrub with 4 to 11 centimeter leaf blades.
 The natural range of the species is in India, Nepal, and China.

 Description

-Salix eriostachya grows as a shrub.
-The branches are black or dark brown, bare or almost bare.
-The buds are finely hairy.
-The leaveshave a petiole about 1.3 centimeters long, hairy on top.
-The leaf blade is oblong, obovate or lanceolate, 4 to 11 inches long and 1.5 to 3 inches wide.
-The leaf margin is dentate with entire or distant glands, the base of the leaf wedge-shaped to broadly wedge-shaped, the end of the leaf pointed to a short point.
-The upper side of the leaf is dark green, the underside greenish.
+Salix eriostachya grows as a shrub with black or dark brown, bare branches and buds that are finely hairy.
+The leaves have a petiole about 1.3 centimeters long and are hairy on top.
+The leaf blade is oblong, obovate, or lanceolate, 4 to 11 inches long and 1.5 to 3 inches wide.
+The leaf margin is dentate with entire or distant glands, with the base of the leaf wedge-shaped to broadly wedge-shaped, and the end of the leaf pointed to a short point.
+The upper side of the leaf is dark green, and the underside greenish.
 Both sides are initially downy or shaggy and later balding.
 The leaf veins protrude from the underside of the leaf.
 15 to 20 lateral wire pairs are formed per leaf.
 The network-like veins are only vaguely pronounced.
-The stipules are ovate, about 1 millimeter long, glabrous and toothed.
+The stipules are ovate, about 1 millimeter long, glabrous, and toothed.